nicklockwood/Expression/README.md

 ## Colors

-The Colors example demonstrates how to use AnyExpression to create a (mostly) CSS-compliant color parser.
+The Colors example demonstrates how to use `AnyExpression` to create a (mostly) CSS-compliant color parser.
 It takes a string containing a named color, hex color or `rgb()` function call, and returns a UIColor object.

-**Note:** An earlier version of the Colors demo relied on a hack of storing the color as `UInt32` inside a `Double`.
-This was a neat trick, but it allowed you to write illogical things like `#ffffff / purple * pi` because colors were treated as numbers within an expression.
-By using AnyExpression instead, we are able to treat colors as a distinct type, and reject basic type violations.

 ## Layout